-DJ Projects have fabricated the sculpture in steel.
+The work was fabricated in steel by DJ Projects.
 It stands at 6.7 metres in height and rises from a circular brick base that forms a pattern of concentric rings which allude to the ripple effect of water; a symbol to mark the approximate halfway point between Moonee Ponds Creek and Merri Creek.
 The bricks have been custom glazed in black and white, paying homage to the historic Hoffman Brickworks in nearby Brunswick, one of the first mechanical brickworks in Australia, established in late 1880’s, purported to have produced a staggering 40 million bricks per year.

 Louise Paramor is well known for her large-scale public art commissions, which often combine formal concerns with found objects and a pop-inspired sensibility.
 A resident of the City of Moreland, Paramor has exhibited extensively nationally and internationally and is held in numerous collections throughout Australia.